ajmontoya/udp-sim/README.md

 ## testid value

 The testid value is simply just the epoch time for when the test started.
 In Python, this defaults to float value.

+## testname

+The testname value is the name/description for an individual test run.

 ## escid value